naiquevin/blog-src/content/understanding-emacs-pkgs-python.md

 Title: Understanding Emacs packages for Python
 Author: Vineet Naik
-Date: 2023-11-02
+Date: 2023-11-04
-Tags: emacs, python, yakshaving
+Tags: emacs, python
 Category: programming
-Summary: An overview of emacs packages for Python.
-Also, a mild rant about confusing package names.
+Summary: An overview of emacs packages for Python, including a mild rant about confusing package names.
 Status: published

 Revisiting emacs config after a long gap can be challenging.
 There might be some packages deprecated or no longer actively maintained and/or replaced by newer ones.
 There are also chances that you don't remember much about your own config, which is not uncommon.
-Often config gets copy-pasted from some where without complete understanding of the packages.
+Often elisp code gets copy-pasted from some where without complete understanding of the packages.

-Revisiting Python related setup can be even more unpleasant, particularly due to the multitude of emacs+python tooling with similar, confusing names and overlapping functionalities.
+Revisiting Python related setup can be even more unpleasant, particularly due to a multitude of options with similar, confusing names and overlapping functionalities.
 Well, that was my recent experience while getting my existing config to work on a personal laptop.

 It's worth noting that my existing config, while functional on my office laptop, had fallen behind by a few years.
 Meanwhile, the emacs